 ACTIONS RESOURCES COMMITTED INDICATORS TIMELINE IMPLEMENTATION STATUS LEAD 2.1.1.
 Track deployment and the given functions of all DSW workers (frontline work and remote work) deployed throughout the period, disaggregated by race/ethnicity, age, gender, classification, pay, union, tenure with the City, accommodations/disability, etc. Compare aforementioned demographics of employees who volunteered through the DHR DSW survey with those who were requested/deployed.
-DHR OEWD HR Tracking mechanism implemented Demographic data analyzed 0-6 months Duration of emergency declaration DHR actively requests DSW workers based on need of classification and checks volunteer demographics vs. requested and deployed employee demographics.
+DHR OEWD HR Tracking mechanism implemented Demographic data analyzed January 2021 and no sooner than through the end of emergency declaration DHR actively requests DSW workers based on need of classification and checks volunteer demographics vs. requested and deployed employee demographics.
 OEWD will track demographics of deployed DSW assignments on a departmental level, and analyze the data for inequities in deployment.
-Not Started DHR OEWD HR 2.1.2.Conduct internal budget analysis with racial equity lens and DSW data, to inform current and future staffing needs.Develop strategies to prevent inequities in layoffs and furloughs.
-Finance Budget analysis completed Strategies developed and published N/A OEWD is committed to continue to evaluate our budget and DSW data to inform our staff hiring and to prevent inequities in layoffs and furloughs for similar emergency declarations such as COVID.
-N/A N/A
+Not Started DHR OEWD HR 2.1.2.
+Conduct internal budget analysis with racial equity lens and DSW data, to inform current and future staffing needs.
+Develop strategies to prevent inequities in layoffs and furloughs.
+Finance Budget analysis completed Strategies developed and published January 2023 - December 2023 OEWD is committed to continue to evaluate our budget and DSW data to inform our staff hiring and to prevent inequities in layoffs and furloughs for similar emergency declarations such as COVID.
+Not Started OEWD HR

 2.1.3.
 Ensure that frontline DSW workers have access to necessary PPE to complete their job function, including, but not limited to, masks, gloves, gowns, and access to hand washing and sanitizing materials.
-EOC DPH OEWD HR PPE access protocol established DSW workers have an increased awareness of PPE access protocol Immediate Duration of emergency declaration OEWD will ensure that its COVID PPE protocol is clearly communicated, clear and accessible to staff.
+EOC DPH OEWD HR PPE access protocol established DSW workers have an increased awareness of PPE access protocol Immediate - December 2023 and no sooner than through the dend of emergency declaration OEWD will ensure that its COVID PPE protocol is clearly communicated, clear and accessible to staff.
 OEWD will follow up with deployed staff to ensure that resources from EOC/DPH have been communicated, and PPE is available.
-Not started OEWD HR 2.1.4.
+Ongoing OEWD HR 2.1.4.
 Offer and clarify additional benefits for compensation, paid sick leave, and flex time for deployed workers.
-DHR EOC OEWD HR Creation of OEWD HR FAQ SharePoint Site Contract SharePoint Developer Budget to develop new HR FAQ SharePoint site Compensation, paid sick leave, and flex time benefits assessed and easily accessed Increased employee awareness of additional benefits Immediate Duration of emergency declaration 12-18 Months - Complete OEWD HR FAQ SharePoint page OEWD will continue its current practice of sending DHR update/notification emails regarding additional benefits to staff and will additionally include this information on our internal SharePoint interface, in a way that is easily accessible to staff, clearly identifies benefits, and includes information linking to DHR updates.
+DHR EOC OEWD HR Creation of OEWD HR FAQ SharePoint Site Contract SharePoint Developer Budget to develop new HR FAQ SharePoint site Compensation, paid sick leave, and flex time benefits assessed and easily accessed Increased employee awareness of additional benefits Immediate - December 2023 and no sooner than through the end of emergency declaration January 2022 - July 2023 - Complete OEWD HR FAQ SharePoint page OEWD will continue its current practice of sending DHR update/notification emails regarding additional benefits to staff and will additionally include this information on our internal SharePoint interface, in a way that is easily accessible to staff, clearly identifies benefits, and includes information linking to DHR updates.
 In Progress- Communicat ion emails/news letter Not Started - OEWD HR FAQ SharePoint site OEWD HR 2.1.5.
-Consider DSW caretaking and safe transportation constraints when making assignments to avoid additionally burdening workers. e.g. graveyard shifts DHR EOC DPH OEWD HR Caretaking and safe transportation sections included in DSW deployment protocol Immediate OEWD is committed to working with DHR to ensure that staff safety, scheduling, caretaking, and transportation constraints are considered when making assignment approval decisions.
+Consider DSW caretaking and safe transportation constraints when making assignments to avoid additionally burdening workers. e.g. graveyard shifts DHR EOC DPH OEWD HR Caretaking and safe transportation sections included in DSW deployment protocol Immediate - December 2023 OEWD is committed to working with DHR to ensure that staff safety, scheduling, caretaking, and transportation constraints are considered when making assignment approval decisions.
 Ongoing OEWD HR